Right to Work Check: Employer Compliance Guide

 c.
 When checking passports, check that all pages of the passport are present.

 This includes verifying the documents as being genuine and belonging to the person to be employed.
 Photographs and dates of birth should be checked either face to face or by live video link, against the person presenting as the employee or potential employee.
 The name and personal information should all be consistent across each of the documents.
 Expiry dates should be checked to confirm the continued validity of any permission.
-Employs also have to check if there are any restrictions on the type of work that the person can take on, and confirm that the person is permitted to do the job in question.
+Employers also have to check if there are any restrictions on the type of work that the person can take on, and confirm that the person is permitted to do the job in question.

 3. Right to Work Step 3 – Retain